marcobarreche/dropzone/s3-uploader/README.md

 	</code>
 </pre>

-3. Now we have to select or create a folder where all resources will be uploaded by our users.
+3. Now we have to select (or create) a folder in our bucket where all resources will be uploaded by our users.
-   Once we have choosen the folder, click on "ACTIONS" and then in "MAKE PUBLIC".
+   Once we have choosen the folder, we click on "ACTIONS" and then in "MAKE PUBLIC".
    Now, everybody is able to access to the contents of the folder.

-4. Now we need to create a user with several grants to access to our bucket, upload a image, eliminate it, list all the contents of a folder, etc. To do this we must go click on "SECURITY CREDENTIALS", and later in "GROUPS".
+4. Now we need to create a user with several grants to access to our bucket, upload an resource, list all the contents of a folder, etc. To do this we must go click on "SECURITY CREDENTIALS", and later in "GROUPS".
 We click on "CREATE NEW GROUP".
 We give it a name and link it the next policy:

 <pre>